-Steamboats leave Buffalo every morning, at 8 o'clock, for Chippewa village (passing round Grand Island\), and reach there about noon: Stages are in readiness at this place to convey passengers to the Falls.
+Steamboats leave Buffalo every morning, at 8 o'clock, for Chippewa village (passing round Grand Island), and reach there about noon.
+Stages are in readiness at this place to convey passengers to the Falls.
 The boats return to Buffalo at 7 in the

-\ Grand Island is 12 miles long, from 2 to 7 broad, and contains about 48,000 acres of well-timbered land.
-A company from Boston have recently purchased it, and erected a sawingmill.
+^{} Grand Island is 12 miles long, from 2 to 7 broad, and contains about 48,000 acres of well-timbered land.
+A company from Boston have recently purchased it, and erected a sawing-mill.
 They design taking up the trees entire, and sawing frames of vessels to order for the Atlantic cities.
 Indeed they have already sent several to the Boston market.
 An attempt was made in 1825 to establish a Jewish colony on this island, but it failed.

 evening.
-Steamboats leave twice each day for Detroit, via.
-Erie, Grand River, Cleveland, and Sandusky; distance 305 miles.
-Every day for ERIE (Penn.), via.
+Steamboats leave twice each day, morning and evening, for Detroit, via.
+Erie, Grand River, Cleaveland, and Sandusky; distance 305 miles.-Every day for Erie (Penn.), via.
 Dunkirk and Portland.
-A steamboat leaves here once each week for Chicago, Ill., and other vessels sail for that port almost every day.

 After leaving Buffalo in the stage, and passing the village of Black Rock, the Niagara River is crossed by a horseboat, and the traveller arrives at the small village of WATERLOO, on the Canada side; near which are the ruins of the memorable Fort Erie.
 This place is celebrated as the theatre of several severe battles during the last war.
-After passing 15 miles farther, over a sandy, though very good road, the tourist arrives at Chippewa battle-ground.
-The battle of Chippewa, probably one of the most brilliant actions recorded in the annals of war, was fought on the 5th of July, 1814.
-One mile north of the battle-ground, the traveller notices a small cluster of buildings; this is the village of CHIPPEWA.
+After passing 15 miles farther, over a sandy, though very good road, the tourist arrives at Chippewa battle-ground. battle of Chippewa, probably one of the most brilliant actions recorded in the annals of war, was fought on the 5th of July, 1814.
+One mile north of the battle-ground, the traveller notices a small cluster of buildings; this is the village of Chippewa.
 There are two or three mills in the vicinity, situate on Chippewa Creek, which runs through the village.
-Lundu's Lane is one mile farther north.
+Lundy's Lane is one mile farther north.
 A sanguinary battle was fought here on the 25th of July, 1814.

-BURNING SPRING is half a mile north of Lundy's Lane.
+Burning Spring is half a mile north of Lundy's Lane.
 The spring is enclosed by a small building.
 A barrel is placed over the spring, which has a cover with a tube in it, through which the gas (sulphuretted hydrogen) escapes: when a light is applied, it ignites and burns brilliantly.
 The keeper of the spring requires a small fee from visiters.
 Half a mile north of this spring are the celebrated